 Short for rich text format, RTF is a mix between rich text files and plaintext files.
 Unlike text files, RTF files offer some formatting features like bold, italic, underline, bullets, different fonts, and text justification.
 However, it does not provide all of the features found in a full word processor.

 An example of an RTF editor is Microsoft WordPad.
-However, any text or word processor program is capable of creating documents with any of the formatting features mentioned above is capable of creating an RTF document.
+However, any text or word processing program can create documents with any of the formatting features mentioned above.
+They can also create an RTF document.

 How to convert a plaintext to an RTF file